Technical Overview

 How Rivlo Works.

 Rivlo is a desktop-first analytics workspace.
-It connects to your databases, helps generate SQL from natural language, and saves the outputs as re-runnable Reports.
+It connects to your databases and help generate SQL using schema-only metedata.
+No row-level data is ever sent to the model.
 The goal is controlled, reviewable analysis - without creating more operational risk.

 Architecture

 Rivlo is designed to keep execution close to your data and make the workflow easy to inspect.
-Exact deployment models vary by customer; the sections below describe the common control points.
+The sections below describe the common control points.

 - • Connect to configured databases